 - Jane Whittle, ‘Peasant politics and class consciousness: the Norfolk rebellions of 1381 and 1549 compared’ in C. Dyer, P. Coss and C. Wickham eds, Rodney Hilton’s Middle Ages: An Explorations of Historical Themes, Oxford University Press 2008, pp.233-47.

 - Jane Whittle and S.H.
 Rigby, ‘England: popular politics and social control’ in S.H.
 Rigby ed.
 A Companion to Britain in the Later Middle Ages, Blackwell 2003, pp.65-86.

 Economic development and property rights in rural England

 This was the main focus of my PhD and first book.
-I retain interests in this area and recently edited a volume revisiting R.H.
-Tawney’s classic The Agrarian Problem in Sixteenth Century England.
+I retain interests in this area and edited a volume revisiting R.H.
+Tawney’s classic The Agrarian Problem in Sixteenth Century England in 2013.

 - Jane Whittle, ‘Leasehold tenure in England c.1300-c.1600: its form and incidence’, in B. van Bavel and P.R.
 Schofield, eds, The Development of Leasehold in Northwestern Europe, c.
 1200-1600, Brepols, 2008, pp.139-54.

 - Jane Whittle, ‘Population mobility in rural Norfolk among landholders and others c.1440-c.1600’ in C. Dyer ed., The Self-Contained Village?
 The Social History of Rural Communities, 1250-1900, University of Hertfordshire Press 2006, pp.28-45.